arvidn/libtorrent/trunk/docs/manual.rst

 ``get_peer_info()`` takes a reference to a vector that will be cleared and filled with one entry for each peer connected to this torrent, given the handle is valid.
-If the torrent_handle_ is invalid, it will throw invalid_handle_ exception.
+If the torrent_handle_ is invalid, it will throw libtorrent_exception_ exception.
 Each entry in the vector contains information about that particular peer.
 See peer_info_.